allyrippley/projectBoard/README.md

-# Base-MEAN
+# ProjectBoard
-Single Page Application built using MEAN, Bower, Routing
+A project-tracking app built in a Single Page Application manner using technologies such as: Node.js, Angular and Express with a MongoDB database.